carpentries-incubator/intro-to-modern-fortran/learners/setup.md

 Fortran is a compiled language.
 You have to translate your Fortran code to machine code before running the program.
-We can do this with a Fortran compiler.
+We do this with a Fortran compiler.
-It is common to test your code with multiple compilers, as some are better at debugging certain errors than others.
+You should test your code with multiple compilers, as some are better at debugging certain errors than others.

 ### Installing a Compiler